-Quokka — Happiest Animal in the World Quokka Facts
+Quokka — Happiest Animal in the World What is a Quokka?

 The quokka is best known for its cute Mona-Lisa smile that has made it the darling of selfie photographers.
 Its natural curiosity, friendliness and enigmatic smile make it appear to be always happy.
 Whatever the reason for its smile the little quokka is hard to resist!

 The quokka is one of Australia’s smallest wallabies.
 It is a herbivorous marsupial macropod.
 It belongs to the same family of animals as the kangaroo and wallaby, is a plant eater, rears its young in an external pouch and hops.

 Roughly the size of a domestic cat, it has a roundish face and head with short rounded teddy-bear ears, black nose and black eyes.
 The shape of its mouth makes it appear to have a happy smiley face.
 The quokka has coarse thick greyish brown fur with lighter brown on its underside.
 It has a slightly hunched stocky body and a relatively short muscular rat-like tail.